 Michelle Harrison:

-Well, Laura sent the script and said read for Rachel.
+Well, Laura sent the script and said to read for the part of Rachel.
 But I did identify in other ways, of course.

 Bronwen Smith: